mateuszjurewicz/notes_public/notes/Bash.md

 * `cat >> file2` opens a console for writing things in, then pressing ctrl+c or ctrl+d will close it end we'll write-append that into file2 (possibly creating it).
 * `cat > file3` opens a console for writing things in, then overwrites (instead of appending) the content of file3 with what we wrote.
 * `cat file1 file2` will print out the concatenated contents of the 2 files, in order.
-* `more file1` gives a way to quickly read the entire file quickly, using space to move from screen-worth to another.
+* `more file1` gives a way to quickly read the entire file quickly, using `space` to move from screen-worth to another.
 Use `q` to exit.
 * `less file1` a better version of more, allows for arrow key usage and searching.
+  - `less` also allows using `space` to read a file from screen to screen, which is the **best way to quickly read a file**.

 ### Nano